SebastianKuehnau/skeleton-kotlin-vaadin-24/README.md

-# Project Base for Vaadin and Spring Boot
+# Project Base for Vaadin, Kotlin and Spring Boot

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+This project can be used as a starting point to create your own Vaadin application with Spring Boot and Kotlin.
+It implements examples of views with Hilla and Flow.
-It contains all the necessary configuration and some placeholder files to get you started.

-The best way to create your own project based on this starter is [start.vaadin.com](https://start.vaadin.com/) - you can get only the necessary parts and choose the package naming you want to use.

 Uses [Karibu-DSL](https://github.com/mvysny/karibu-dsl).